 If you're a pilot or know one, read this book, it could save your life!
 If you are interested in a real thriller about Alaska flying...purchase this volume.
 Available for instant reading on your PC, tablet or phone using the ePub version see below.
 Kindle order here.

-For an instant method to read these titles in ePub:
+How to read these titles in ePub now:

 1.Download the free Calibre ePub reader here

 2. Go to our Store Page select ePub book, purchase and download

 3. Open Calibre, select the product file, click "read" and start reading now!

-Alaska Long Hunters - now in post production! - Alaska Long Hunters
+Alaska Long Hunters - now available! - Alaska Long Hunters

 This story records the life of a young pilot and life flying in Alaska’s Frontier Arctic.
 You’ll experience the front seat thrills of bush planes that operated in the most dangerous conditions on earth - flying in minus 60 temperatures and horrific storms, airborne among the magnificent mountains, glaciers and rivers that only Alaska has to offer.
 Once you've seen this film you’ll not be satisfied until you visit Alaska yourself!
 Includes true-life experiences of accidents, comradeship, humor, heartbreak and life in Frontier Alaska, gone forever when dismantled into parks in the 1980’s.
 Filmed on location, Alaska Long Hunters opens with an interesting and well researched early history in the Great Land and those that lived it, leading to his eventual use of a new tool of transport – the single engine airplane, but not without extracting a terrible price.
 Experience what it was like to growing up among the dangerous game, hunting the massive caribou herds and absorbing the greatness of the county in the 60's and 70's.
 Pilots will gain from the flying experiences related, and every boy, man and aviator will be compelled to grapple with its final truth, concluding with a crisis encounter that forever changed the pilot's life.
 Premiere's Spring 2020.
 Check back for updates and sign up for email notifications here.
 Thank you!
 By Mark Rose